 - Install the ArcGIS Web Adaptor.
 Since this prototype setup will include two web adaptors, name this one portal.
-Configure the Web Adaptor with your portal using the initial administrator account.
-See About the ArcGIS Web Adaptor for more information on installation and configuration.
+Configure the web adaptor with your portal using the initial administrator account.
+See About ArcGIS Web Adaptor for more information on installation and configuration.

 - Install and authorize ArcGIS Server.
 Ensure that you license the server as ArcGIS GIS Server.

-- Create your site and remember your primary site administrator account user name and password.
-See Creating a new site in the ArcGIS Server documentation for more information about this process.
+- Create your site and remember your primary site administrator account username and password.
+See Create a site in the ArcGIS Server documentation for more information about this process.

-- Install a second ArcGIS Web Adaptor named server and configure the web adaptor with your ArcGIS Server.
+- Install a second ArcGIS Web Adaptor named server and configure the web adaptor with ArcGIS Server.

 - Install ArcGIS Data Store and create a relational data store and tile cache data store to be used with your ArcGIS Server site.
 See the ArcGIS Data Store help for more information.

-- Log in to the portal using your initial administrator account.
+- Sign in to the portal using your initial administrator account.

 - Click Organization > Settings > Servers.

 - Set your newly added server as the portal's hosting server and click Save.

 - To test whether your deployment is working properly, add your zipped shapefile to the portal.
 Browse to Map Viewer by clicking Map.
 Click Add > Add Layer from File and browse to the location of the .zip file.
 Click Import Layer, and the shapefile contents should appear on the map.